openl2m/openl2m/docs/configuration/aruba_aoss_api.rst

 This documents how to add devices using the Aruba AOS-S switches REST API.

-This has been tested on a single 2930M, using firmware v16.11.x, and REST api v4.
-Due to lack of test hardware, PoE support has not been implemented.
+This has been tested on a single 2930M (non-PoE), single 2930F-PoE and a single 2940-PoE, using firmware v16.11.0029, and REST api v4.

 Prerequisites
 -------------